 Join a popular tour such as a canal cruise tour or hop-on hop-off bus tour

 The locals are very much into their craftsmanship and heritage.
 Join a tour visitors can learn more about Dutch culture and history.
-The hop-on-hop-off bus tour is a journey through the picturesque countryside of Holland.
-It has several stops, including Zaanse Schans, where you can get insights into the history and traditions of the Netherlands.
-Visitors benefit from an audio guide walking tour at various stops.
+The Amsterdam City Card entitles you to have a journey through the picturesque countryside of Holland, including Zaanse Schans, where you can get insights into the history and traditions of the Netherlands.

 Another popular tour, Volendam, Marken & Windmills with Free 1-Hour Canal Cruise, is to explore Dutch countryside, including a half-day tour with free canal cruise included.
 Visitors can see the famous Zaanse Schans windmills, explore the quaint fishing villages of Volendam, and Marken and stop at a traditional Dutch cheese farm.
 Both tours start in Amsterdam.